Please ensure JavaScript is enabled for purposes of website accessibility Diagnosing Thyroid Eye Disease | TEPEZZA® (teprotumumab-trbw) for HCPs

 Based on a retrospective study of 1463 cases seen at the University of British Columbia Orbital Clinic between September 1976 and March 1986.22

-§Based on retrospective chart review of 714 US patients by assessing physician-perceived impact of moderate-to-severe TED on patients’ quality of life (QOL).
+§ Based on retrospective chart review of 714 US patients by assessing physician-perceived impact of moderate-to-severe TED on patients’ quality of life (QOL).
 High overall QOL impact–score ≥4/7, where 1 meant “not at all impaired” and 7 meant “extremely impaired.4

-Based on an online QOL assessment survey of 100 patients including all levels of TED severity.23
+II Based on an online QOL assessment survey of 100 patients including all levels of TED severity.23

 Ask your patients about how the burden of TED effects them, including signs and symptoms, emotional well-being, and daily activity performance